karmi/rails-deployment-setups-sprinkle/README.markdown

       $ rails server mongrel --environment production

 In real life, there would be more than one application server instance running.
-However, the _mongrel_cluster_ Rubygem does not work with current versions of the _Ruby On Rails_ framework.
+However, the _mongrel_cluster_ Rubygem does not work with current versions of the _Ruby On Rails_ framework, so the purpose of this recipe is purely didactic.

 ### 2. Nginx as a Reverse Proxy for Thin ###

 A variation on this old school setup is to use the [_Nginx_](http://en.wikipedia.org/wiki/Nginx) web server as a reverse proxy / load balancer for a cluster of [_Thin_](http://code.macournoyer.com/thin/) servers.
-Thin is a successor to Mongrel.

 This setup is installed with the following command: